top of page

 Position: Midfielder

-Unquestionably, Kevin De Bruyne is considered one of the greatest attacking midfielders in world football.
-Since arriving at Manchester City in the summer of 2015 for a then £55 million club record fee, the Belgian has become not only a vital component of Pep Guardiola's title-winning sides but has also established himself as a Premier League legend in waiting.
+Since arriving at Manchester City in the summer of 2015 for a then-£55 million club record fee, the Belgian has become a vital component of Pep Guardiola's title-winning sides and established himself as one of the greatest midfielders in Premier League history.

 1. He Could Have Played For Burundi

-Kevin De Bruyne was born in Drongen, a district of Genk in Belgium as was his Father, his mother originates from the small East African country of Burundi.
-This technically makes him eligible to feature for the little-known region’s national team.
-Of course, he would eventually choose to play for Belgium, alongside a host of generational talents including Eden Hazard, Romelu Lukaku, and Vincent Kompany.
+This technically made him eligible to feature for the little-known region's national team.
+However, he eventually chose to play for Belgium, joining a cadre of generational talents, including Eden Hazard, Romelu Lukaku, and Vincent Kompany.

-2. He Is A Liverpool Fan
+2. He is A Liverpool Fan

 It's mainly thanks to his Grandfather's love of Liverpool that De Bruyne would grow up supporting the Merseyside club.
 The young Belgian was also in awe of a certain legendary Anfield striker.

 "My favourite club is Liverpool," an eleven-year-old De Bruyne revealed in an interview as a Genk academy player.
 "And my favourite player is Michael Owen.
 I would love to play there one day."
 UK newspaper The Guardian later claimed that De Bruyne "slept in Liverpool bed linen, wore their tracksuit and described Owen's replica shirt as the 'pride of his collection.'"

-3. He Almost Signed For Klopp’s Dortmund
+3. He Nearly Joined Jurgen Klopp’s Borussia Dortmund

-De Bruyne moved to Chelsea in 2012 but was immediately loaned back to his former club Genk and then sent out on a successful loan spell to Werder Bremen for the 2012/13 season.
 At the end of that campaign, an opportunity arose to join Jürgen Klopp and his emerging Borussia Dortmund side.
-The German club's creative playmaker Mario Gotze had recently departed for Bayern Munich, and a replacement was needed.
+The German club's creative playmaker, Mario Gotze, had departed for Bayern Munich, and a replacement was needed.

-De Bruyne was rumoured to be their first choice, and having even agreed personal terms with Dortmund, he looked ready to leave Stamford Bridge.
-That was until Chelsea manager Jose Mourinho intervened to block the move.
 "He convinced me to stay," De Bruyne wrote in his autobiography, Keep It Simple.
 "I have to admit I barely challenged him."
-De Bruyne would stay in London but a lacklustre debut season saw him appear only three times without scoring a single goal.
+De Bruyne would stay in London, but a lacklustre debut season saw him appear only three times without scoring a single goal.

 4. He Likes Birdwatching!

 Kevin De Bruyne breaks many of the stereotypes you might expect of a 21st-century professional footballer.
-Rather than indulging in a celebrity lifestyle like many other Premier League stars, the Belgian instead spends much of his free time walking in the countryside and observing wildlife!
+Rather than indulging in a celebrity lifestyle like many other Premier League stars, the Belgian spends much of his free time walking in the countryside and observing wildlife!

 More specifically, De Bruyne has a passion for birdwatching and is an avid conservationist and an ambassador to the world's largest bird sanctuary in Walsrode, Germany.
 "I hope I can help the plight of endangered species of birds," De Bruyne explained back in 2014.
 "And that I can bring more attention through my sponsorship."